 In 2007, I had three suicide attempts outside of hospital, plus multiple attempts while in hospital that resulted in me being sent to psych ICU.
 At the time of the first attempt, I hadn’t been diagnosed with anything yet; still, I was pretty certain that it was depression.
 The suicidal thinking had been building, and then it got to the point where I had a plan.
 The next step was getting pills, and finally, I ended up taking those pills.
 Each of these steps was well thought out and took some time; there was nothing impulsive about any of it.

 I tried to hold off as long as I could out of a sense of responsibility to my family and other people in my life, but things were just so bleak and hopeless that the idea of remaining alive seemed totally intolerable.
 The suicidal thinking was new to me at that point, so it was hard to figure out ways to cope.
 I went through a brief phase of cutting as an alternate way to deal with the pain.

 When I became depressed in 2010, initially, suicidality wasn’t among the symptoms I was experiencing.
 However, as the episode extended over the next year I began having ever-increasing thoughts of suicide.
-I took myself to hospital voluntarily, but had a very negative experience and ended up being discharged without feeling any better.
+I took myself to hospital voluntarily, but had a very negative experience, and I ended up being discharged without feeling any better.

 I developed a suicide plan involving my psych meds.
 At the time, I was working Monday to Friday with every other Friday off, and my plan was to take the pills on one of my Fridays off so no one would notice anything out of the ordinary until Monday.
 Each Friday off, I would evaluate whether I or not I could make it through until the next Friday off.